 If we could keep going then, we can keep going now!

 The concept of self care is EVERYWHERE right now, isn’t it?
 For good reason.

 Self care isn’t just about bubble baths and yoga.
-It’s about being gently with yourself when life is overwhelming and emotionally draining!
+It’s about being gentle with yourself when life is overwhelming and frustrating!
 Some ways you can be kinder to yourself are:

 - Don’t beat yourself up for not having it together all the time

 - Avoid toxic comparisons